datatribe-collective-oy/gdd-app/docs/system-architecture.md

 - Follows guidelines: authenticated headers, proxy-ready logic
 - Traffic to Yr.no is **not triggered by user activity**, but instead scheduled via **Airflow DAGs**.
 - Weather data is **fetched periodically** and raw data **stored in S3**, to be processed further.
-- Weather data is used to calculate GDD to estimate plant growth, and calculations are stored in DuckDB.
+- Weather data is used to calculate GDD to estimate plant growth, and calculations are stored in minIO or S3.

 ## Docker Architecture

 - Each major component (NGINX, FastAPI, Streamlit, Airflow) runs in its own isolated Docker container.
-- All containers are managed using Docker Compose, and share a network that allows them to communicate internally
+- All containers are managed using Docker Compose, and share a network that allows them to communicate internally.
-- NGINX uses this internal network to route requests to the appropriate container (e.g., `/api/ → FastAPI`, `/ → Streamlit`)
+- NGINX uses this internal network to route requests to the appropriate container (e.g., `/api/ → FastAPI`, `/ → Streamlit`).
-- DuckDB is accessed by both services (FastAPI and Airflow) via a shared volume, allowing consistent read/write access across containers.

 ## Cloud Infrastructure